surma/surma.dev/content/things/c-to-webassembly.md

 ### LLVM’s memory model

 The way the WebAssembly memory is segmented is dictated by `wasm-ld` and might take C veterans a bit by surprise.
 Firstly, address `0` is technically valid in WebAssembly, but will often still be handled as an error case by a lot of C code.
-Secondly, _both_ the stack and the heap grow downwards (towards higher addresses).
+Secondly, the stack comes first and grows downwards (towards lower addresses) and the heap cames after and grows upwards.
 The reason for this is that WebAssembly memory can grow at runtime.
 That means there is no fixed end to place the stack or the heap at.

 The layout that `wasm-ld` uses is the following: